xiix0/scam/README.md

-Kiss me, Kate, we will be married o' Sunday.
+All things that are, are with more spirit chased than enjoyed.
-		-- William Shakespeare, "The Taming of the Shrew"
+		-- Shakespeare, "Merchant of Venice"